- Visa Requirements

-- We recommend that if you choose to travel under the “automatic revalidation of visa” rule, that you print and carry with you the U.S. Customs and Border Protection (CBP) Automatic Revalidation Fact Sheet in case the border officer is not familiar with the details of the rule.
+- We recommend that if you choose to travel under the “automatic revalidation of visa” rule, that you print and carry with you the U.S. Customs and Border Protection (CBP) website which discusses Automatic Revalidation, in case the CBP official is not familiar with the details of the rule.

 If you need to obtain a new visa to re-enter the U.S., you should be prepared for a potentially lengthy wait and complex visa application procedures which require an in-person interview at a U.S. consulate abroad.
 Depending on your particular circumstances, you may decide not to travel and avoid the risk of a visa delay or a visa denial.

 Students and scholars are recommended to apply for visas at the local U.S. consulate with jurisdiction over the home residence.
 Although it is possible for students and scholars to apply for visas at U.S.consulates in Canada, Mexico, and other countries worldwide, the risk of denial may be higher in these cases.